Martindale Swimmers Off To State

 BY JEM ANSHAW

-Four students from Martindale Public School have arrived in the big smoke to swim in the PSSA State Finals this week.
+Four students from Martindale Public School will be heading to the big smoke to swim in the PSSA State Finals next week.

-After beating out the competition at three levels, Abeline Hall, Adelaide Richards, Rhiannon O’Hara and Lucy Waters will participate in Day 2 of the finals at Homebush on Thursday, April 1.
+After beating out the competition at three levels, Abeline Hall, Adelaide Richards, Rhiannon O’Hara and Lucy Waters are heading to Homebush on April 1.

 The freestyle relay team said they have been doing some training in at Denman pool, and their biggest goal is to beat Ellerston Public School in the Small Schools competition.

 “The first round we had no one to race against, so we had to race against another small school,” Lucy Waters said of the first round in Singleton.

 After Singleton they competed in Scone and then Newcastle for the regional round.